maajor/Blender-Geometry-CI/README.md

-# Blender-LOD-CI
+# Blender-Geometry-CI

-A proof-of-concept project to CI(continious integrate) lod meshs with blender.
+A proof-of-concept framework for CI(continious integrate) of geometry with blender.
-The CI pipeline runs on Jenkins, inside blender docker container, for the sake of scalability.
+The CI pipeline runs on Jenkins, inside blender docker container

 Pipeline has 4 steps:
-1. Collect all fbx files inside `geos` folder and write an manifest, with a python docker container.
+1. Collect, find all fbx files inside `geos` folder and write an manifest, with a python docker container.
-2. Test if meshs' polycount have exceed budget.
+2. Test, run all test scripts under `bpy_scripts` folder over each fbx file, in a blender docker container.
+Here I add one script for test polycount density.
-3. Generate LOD meshs described in manifest with a blender docker.
+3. Build, run all build scripts under `bpy_scripts` folder over each fbx file, in a blender docker container.
+Here I add one script for generate LOD meshs.
 4. Add and commit everything newly created to git.

 # Requirement